MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/prerequisites-for-powershell.md

 If set to $true, allows the tenant to be moved to another Planner environment or region.
 This move will result in the tenant's existing Planner data being lost.
 .Parameter AllowRosterCreation
 If set to $true, allows the users of the tenant to create rosters as the container for a plan to facilitate ad-hoc collaboration.
 This setting does not restrict the use of existing roster contained plans.
-.example
+.Parameter AllowPlannerMobilePushNotifications
+If set to $true, allows the use of direct push mobile notifications in Tenant .example

 Set-PlannerConfiguration -AllowCalendarSharing $true